 Dad works hard at his New Year’s resolution.
 He gets up early every morning.
 Sometimes he just wants to stay snuggled up next to Mum but he struggles out of bed, pulls on his running gear and heads out the door.

 And every morning, he ignores the porridge pan and tucks into his grapefruit.
-Mum is making him lots of salads and Kate never asks him if he’d like some cake when she is cutting up slices for everyone else.
+Mum is making him lots of salads and Kate never asks him if he would like some cake when she is cutting up slices for everyone else.

 That evening everyone gathers in the lounge.
 Dad notices all the strange looks and wonders what is going on.
 “We’d like to congratulate you,” says Mum.
 “You have really stuck to your New Year’s resolution.
 You have shown so much perseverance and self-discipline.
 You are an example to all of us.”